 Historical and Architectural Sites Commission (HASC)

-HASC was created by the Decatur City Council as a means of encouraging the preservation, conservation, restoration, and rehabilitation of historically and architecturally significant structures and areas of the city (See Chapters 30 and 31 of the City Code).
+HASC was created by the Decatur City Council as a means of encouraging the preservation, conservation, restoration, and rehabilitation of historically and architecturally significant structures and areas of the city (See Chapters 30opens PDF file and Chapter 31opens PDF file of the City Code).

 The Commission meets on the Third Wednesday of every month at 4:00p.m. in the City Council Chambers.
 The Council Chambers can be found on the Third Floor of the Decatur Civic Center, located at One Gary K. Anderson Plaza, Decatur, Illinois 62523.